mushiewaffle/RivaLoL/README.md

-This project is a work in progress...
+This was done in collaboration with a partner for our final project in CSE183, a Full-Stack web development course at UCSC.
+Last updated June 2019.

 This project is a player statistics website for the video game League of Legends.
 The developer API key needs to be re-generated every few days for the website to work.